Einsteinish/GCP-MyLab-Samples/terraform-ansible-gcp-flask/README.md

 ## Getting Started

-These instructions will let you know how to provision and configure via Terraform.
-No additional configuration tools is not needed.
+These instructions will let you know how to provision via Terraform and configure via Ansible.

 ### Prerequisites

 Terraform 12
+Ansible

 ### Terraform run
 * terraform init